 If you are currently in the midst of planning your next trip to the Lake District, you may be on the lookout for socially distanced things to do.
 The simple answer is to spend more time outdoors, soaking up the beautiful scenery that the Lake District has to offer.
 This means that you do not have to worry about covid Lake District-wide, as it is easy to keep your distance when walking.
 Whether this means you dip your toes in Lake Windemere, or stroll through the grounds of a famous, historic castle, walking is one of the best things to do in the Lake District.

 Lake District walks are the perfect activity for the whole family, even your four-legged friends.As we're one of the most dog friendly hotels in The Lake District, so if you’re planning on travelling to the Lake District with dogs, you’ve already found the perfect dog-friendly Lake District activity to take part in!
+Why not take a look at our guide that shows you the best of the dog friendly lake district.

 So, grab your walking boots and wrap up warm as you set out on an adventure like no other!
 Here are some of the most beautiful Lake District walks that we know you will fall in love with!